 You can visit a rescue center near you to buy a Teacup Pomeranian, although there is no guarantee of getting it.
 But there are few chances you may find any Teacup Pomeranian.
 Fortunately, you can put your name on the waiting list such that if they found anyone, they will notify you.

 Famous celebrities who own the Teacup Pomeranians

-- Fran Drescher; another American actress who own two Teacup Pomeranians named Esther, and Chester.
+- Fran Drescher: Another American actress who owns two Teacup Pomeranians named Esther, and Chester.

 Look at these Cute Teacup Pomeranians